Search

 Adjust Your Driving to the Conditions

 Road conditions can change rapidly in winter, so it’s important to be flexible in your driving approach.
-Always reduce your speed when driving on snowy or icy roads.
-Slowing down gives you more time to react in case of skids or other emergencies.
-Maintain a longer following distance than usual to allow for extra stopping time.
+You may need to reduce your speed when driving on snowy or icy roads.
+Slowing down can give you more time to react in case of skids or other emergencies.

 Be Prepared for Emergencies